kiewic/PowerBI-WaffleChart/Tutorial/ExternalLibraries.md

 PowerBI encourages you to use libraries of your choice.

-**NOTE:** We currently provide you with JQuery, d3, and lodash.
-However we plan to remove these libraries in the future.
+**NOTE:** We currently provide you with JQuery, d3, and lodash preloaded.
+However, we plan to remove these libraries in the future version.

 **Supplied Library Versions**